lllangWV/Python_Development_VScode/02_VSCode_In_Action.md

 - Launch VSCode.
 - Open the folder where your project is located or where you want to create a new project.

+#### Step 3: Sign in to GitHub

+- If you want to push your repository to GitHub, sign in to your GitHub account through VSCode when prompted.

+You need to install the **`GitHub Pull Requests`** extension if it's not already installed.

+#### Step 4: Configuring User Information

+- Open the terminal

+- Configure your name globally with the command: `git config --global user.name "Your Name"`

+- Configure your name globally with the command: `git config --global user.email "your_email@example.com"`

+- Verify Configuration with the command `git config --list`

-#### Step 3: Initialize a Repository
+#### Step 4: Initialize a Repository

 - Open the Source Control panel by clicking on the Source Control icon in the Activity Bar on the side of the window, or press `Ctrl+Shift+G` (`Cmd+Shift+G` on macOS).
 - Click on `Initialize Repository`.
 If your folder is not yet a Git repository, VSCode will prompt you to initialize it.
 Confirm the action.

-#### Step 4: Sign in to GitHub

-- If you want to push your repository to GitHub, sign in to your GitHub account through VSCode when prompted.
-You might need to install the GitHub Pull Requests and Issues extension if it's not already installed.

 #### Step 5: Make Your First Commit